 The other signature hole in my mind is the par-3 12th hole.
 The green is protected by a lake that requires a long approach shot.
 The back tees play just over 200 yards, 190 of those over the water.
 The green is divided into four very distinct quadrants with bunkers and shaved collection areas waiting to grab balls that miss this large green.
 While being a strong test for those players hitting from the back tees, the green is still accessible and challenging from the forward tees with a straight entrance that doesn’t require a water carry.
 The 12th is a fun hole for all.

 Overall the playing experience is favorable for players of all levels.
 Multiple tee boxes provide difficulty for low handicappers while even beginners can enjoy a round at Prairie Landing.
 Pace of play is not as much of a problem on this course as others in the area.
 Getting on the course early is definitely recommended.

 Unique style of prairie links golf that is difficult to find in the Chicagoland area.

-Fantastic practice facility including a full driving range, short game area, multiple putting greens and 3 full practice holes.
+Fantastic practice facility including a full driving range, short game area and multiple putting greens and two practice holes.

 Sort of off the beaten path, bordered by a small airport that produces a few flyby’s during the round.